Welcome to TestRelic Documentation

 npm install @testrelic/appium-analytics

-Check out the Getting Started guide for complete setup instructions for both frameworks.
+Check out the Playwright overview for complete setup instructions for both frameworks.

 What's in the Documentation?